Damien McCrory: Notts County

 On 1 August 2019, McCrory was one of six players to sign for newly relegated National League club Notts County, having impressed manager Neal Ardley on trial.
 He scored one goal in 30 appearances for the "Magpies" in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Notts County in the play-offs in third-place.
 County reached the play-off final at Wembley Stadium, though McCrory was not in the match day squad as they lost 3–1 to Harrogate Town.
 He played just three games of the 2020–21 season after missing much of the campaign with a knee injury.
 He was released in the summer though head coach Ian Burchnall allowed him to return to pre-season training at Meadow Lane whilst he searched for a new club.

-Nuneaton Borough
+Later career

 In July 2021, he dropped down two divisions to sign for Southern League Premier Division Central side Nuneaton Borough on a free transfer.
 He made 29 appearances in the 2021–22 campaign, scoring two goals.